WPT GTO Trainer: Get Started

-2) How to read your results - in this example for the PAIR hand category:
+2) How to read your results - in this example from the dashboard image for the PAIR hand category shown above:

 3) If the top line results are very different from bottom line results (after a large number of hands played) then you know you are playing those hand types differently than how a GTO Player would play them.
 These are the spots you want to study first.

-Don’t get intimidated by the many stats listed or if there are big differences between your play and GTO Play.
+Don’t get intimidated by stats listed or if there are big differences between your play and GTO Play.
 Keep training the same Scenario and focus on your biggest leak before you play each Session.
-Before you know it you’ll be closer to 0.00 EV Loss (and GTO Play!)
+Before you know it you’ll be closer to 0.00 EV Loss (and GTO Play!).

-1) See all of the hands you've played in a session listed by hand type, position, board summary, and EV Loss.
+1) HAND BREAKDOWN displays all of the hands you've played in a session listed by hand type, position, board summary, and EV Loss.

-Hint: Click the REPLAYER button next to a specific hand played to show the action unfold and review for study later.
+- Click the REPLAYER button next to a specific hand played to show the action unfold and review for study later

 2) Select a specific hand played to see these details: